mapbox/cardboard/README.md

 option | required | description
 --- | --- | ---
-table | X | the name of the DynamoDB table to use region | X | the region containing the given DynamoDB table bucket | X | the name of an S3 bucket to use for large-object storage prefix | X | a folder prefix to use within the S3 bucket accessKeyId | | AWS credentials secretAccessKey | | AWS credentials sessionToken | | AWS credentials dyno | | a pre-configured [dyno client](https://github.com/mapbox/dyno) to use for DynamoDB interactions s3 | | a pre-configured [s3 client](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html) to use for S3 interactions
+mainTable | X | the name of the DynamoDB table to use region | X | the region containing the given DynamoDB table accessKeyId | | AWS credentials secretAccessKey | | AWS credentials sessionToken | | AWS credentials dyno | | a pre-configured [dyno client](https://github.com/mapbox/dyno) to use for DynamoDB interactions

 Providing AWS credentials is optional.
 Cardboard depends on the AWS SDK for JavaScript, and so credentials can be provided in any way supported by that library.
 See [configuring the SDK in Node.js](http://docs.aws.amazon.com/AWSJavaScriptSDK/guide/node-configuring.html) for more configuration options.